espressif/esp-idf/docs/en/api-reference/peripherals/pcnt.rst

 * switches the PCNT driver state from **init** to **enable**.
 * enables the interrupt service if it has been lazy installed in :cpp:func:`pcnt_unit_register_event_callbacks`.
-* acquires a proper power management lock if it has been lazy installed in :cpp:func:`pcnt_unit_set_glitch_filter`.
+* acquires a proper power management lock if it has been installed.
 See also :ref:`pcnt-power-management` for more information.

 On the contrary, calling :cpp:func:`pcnt_unit_disable` will do the opposite, that is, put the PCNT driver back to the **init** state, disable the interrupts service and release the power management lock.